 Other treatments for hay fever include:

 Lifestyle and home remedies

 It's not possible to completely avoid allergens, but you can reduce your symptoms by taking some steps to limit your exposure to them.
-It helps to know exactly what you're allergic to so that you can take steps to avoid your specific triggers.
+It helps to know exactly what you're allergic to so that you can avoid your specific triggers.